- 1

 Uncover Oman’s UNESCO World Heritage Sites — from the ancient Frankincense Trail and Bahla Fort to the aflaj irrigation systems and Bronze Age tombs of Bat.

-Explore the timeless wonders of Oman through its UNESCO World Heritage Sites, each revealing a chapter of the nation’s extraordinary past.
+Explore the timeless wonders of Oman through its UNESCO World Heritage Sites, each revealing a remarkable chapter of the Sultanate’s rich history and cultural legacy.

 Uncover Oman’s UNESCO World Heritage Sites — from the ancient Frankincense Trail and Bahla Fort to the aflaj irrigation systems and Bronze Age tombs of Bat.